 After visiting Ares del Maestrat, we drove 30 kilometers further to see Morella.
-Unfortunately, we spent too much time exploring the beautiful and well-preserved castle and ran out of time for visiting some other important places in town.
+Unfortunately, we spent too much time exploring the beautiful and well-preserved Castillo de Morella and ran out of time for visiting some other important places in town.
 But at least we have a reason to visit it one more time.
-In this post, we’ll show you what we saw and will point out some other places you shouldn’t miss out like we did.
-Come, let’s discover the best things to see in Morella, Spain.
+In this post, we’ll show you what we saw and will point out some other places you shouldn’t miss out as we did.
+So come, let’s discover the best things to see in Morella, Spain.

 If you want to escape to one of the most charming towns in the Valencian Community, Morella is the place you are looking for.
 It’s a small medieval town, located in the north of the province of Castellón.
-In 2013 was voted one of the prettiest villages in Spain, and no wonder, because it looks amazing both from a distance and from the inside of the walls.
+It got the title of one of the prettiest villages in Spain in 2013.
+And no wonder, because it looks amazing both from a distance and from the inside of the walls.

-This wonderfully preserved town is surrounded by medieval stone walls of almost 2.5 km length and an impressive castle at an altitude of over 1000 m above sea level.
+Morella is wonderfully preserved.
+Medieval stone walls of almost 2.5 km in length surround it, with an impressive castle at an altitude of over 1000 m above sea level.
 Morella was declared a Historic/Artistic site in 1963.

 Best things to see in Morella, Spain